Slackermanz/OSMEM/README.md

 ## OSMEM
 External Memory System for Self-Modeling and Knowledge Sharing Between AI Agents

+## What is OSMEM and why is it needed?

+The Ontological Self-Model External Memory (OSMEM) platform is designed to address the limited memory capacity of individual AI agents.
+It provides a centralized repository for storing and organizing the ontological self-models (OSMs) of individual agents, allowing them to access and utilize a large and complex OSM without having to store it all in their own memory.
+This makes it easier for AI agents to find and retrieve the specific information they need to make informed decisions and improve their own functionality.

+The OSMEM platform is structured in a hierarchical manner, with the top level representing the broadest and most general concepts and subsequent levels representing more specific and nuanced ideas.
+This allows for more efficient and targeted retrieval of information from the OSM.

 ## Definitions and Abbreviations

  - **Ontology** is the study of being or existence, both in terms of the structure and organization of data within a system and the fundamental nature of reality.
 It involves defining and categorizing concepts within a domain, and understanding the relationships between those concepts.
 Existential ontology specifically focuses on the nature of individual beings and their existence in the world, including their self-discovered capabilities and limitations, and their understanding of their own existence, or ontological self-model.
 In the context of an AI agent, understanding its own existential ontology is crucial for informed decision-making and interaction with the world.